eldoy/waveorb-site/app/pages/doc/seo-and-marketing.md

 ### Speed and response times

-Waveorb serves blazing fast pre-rendered HTML and assets with HTML caching (max-age, etags, 304), HTTP2, brotli compression served from NGINX which is written in C. Web pages served this way appears almost instantly and won't let your users wait.
+Waveorb serves blazing fast pre-rendered HTML and assets with HTML caching (max-age, etags, 304), HTTP2, gzip compression served from NGINX, which is really fast.
+Web pages served this way appears almost instantly and won't let your users wait.

 Pure speed isn't everything though, there are other things to consider as well.